 4. Ski Jacket

 Ski jackets are absolutely essential in keeping you insulated on the slopes.
 There will be tons of different sizes and styles available at the resorts for rent.
 Since skiing involves moving your arms and legs a lot, it’s best to wear one that is the perfect fit.
-Waterproof material is a must, since you’ll be falling a lot.
+The waterproof material is a must since you’ll be falling a lot.

 5. Ski Pants